An Illustrated History of Old Sutton in St. Helens, Lancashire

 The community at Sutton Manor grew rapidly during the 1920s and a branch library was opened in June 1927 to serve their needs.
 This, incidentally, was twelve years after the primary school had opened in May 1915.
 The small library was located in a hut at the corner of Gartons Lane and it held a stock of 450 books.
 During its first year, 458 people joined and a total of 10,000 books were issued.
 However, the building burnt down in June 1932 as a result of a fire that had begun in a garage next door.
 Within a week, a replacement library was established in a rented building just 100 yards away which held a fresh stock of books.

-A new library was opened on October 4th 1949 in a building measuring 54 feet by 18 feet.
+A new library was opened on October 4th 1949 in a building measuring 54 feet by 18 feet on part of the site of the Green Dragon Inn.
 During the war it had served as a barrack room for RAF personnel that were stationed in Sherdley Park.
-It held a stock of 4000 titles and 40,000 volumes were issued each year with 200 new borrowers per annum.
+The library held a stock of 4,000 titles and 40,000 volumes were issued each year with 200 new borrowers per annum.
 The St.Helens Newspaper of October 7th 1949 reported that ten-years-old Nellie King of 74 Jubits Lane was the first customer of the library, who said she was looking to borrow an Enid Blyton title.